kehangchen/vaadin-sample/README.md

 ## Sample Application

 A sample application that demonstrates the project naming convention and package namespances outlined above can be cloned from [github](https://github.com/kehangchen/vaadin-sample).
 Developers can use this project as the template to create new Spring Boot application with Vaddin UI framework by changing the *groupId* and *artifactId* in "*pom.xml*" file and altering *hostcheckout.sample* in all namespaces to the intended name.
-To run the application,
+There are prerequisites to run the sample application,

+* [Apache Maven](https://maven.apache.org/install.html) - It is used as our project management and build tool for Java projects;
+* [Node.js](https://nodejs.org/en/download/) - Vaadin uses *npm* to install all required UI packages during the the application startup if the packages have not installed before in the server.

+The sample application can be run as,

 1. Clone the project: ``git clone https://github.com/kehangchen/vaadin-sample.git``;
 2. Go to cloned project directory: ``cd vaadin-sample``;